bryceweiner/Dirac/README.md

 __*What is Dirac?*__
 ====================
-A Revolution In Cryptocurrency Finance
+A Revolution In Cryptocurrency and Finance
 ---------------------------------------
 Dirac is intented not simply as a currency, but as a stable financial instrument capable of carrying vast amounts of wealth in a safe, secure, and in a manner more economically efficient than Bitcoin.
 Free-market managed economic stability is a concept introduced by NautilusCoin and then enhanced by Dirac.
 Dirac will be traded in an exclusive currency pairing against NautilusCoin (NAUT market) on [AllCrypt](http://AllCrypt.com).

+Dirac has a specially modified codebase which allows for a process of currency cloning that is simpler than ever before.
+Thousands of clones can now be created and each blockchain comes pre-built with merged mining.

 * ISO 4217 Trading Symbol : XDQ
 * Monetary Symbol : Ð